Pederson's homer lifts Giants over sliding Phillies in 11 – KION546

 KAPLER RESUMES BOYCOTT

-After standing for the national anthem Monday in honor of the Memorial Day holiday, Giants manager Gabe Kapler remained in the clubhouse Tuesday to protest the direction of the nation after the school shootings that killed 21 in Uvalde, Texas, last week.
+After standing for the national anthem Monday in honor of the Memorial Day holiday, Kapler remained in the clubhouse Tuesday to protest the direction of the nation after the school shootings that killed 21 in Uvalde, Texas, last week.

 Only a handful of Giants players were on the field when the anthem was sung, but it was unclear whether the move was one of solidarity with their manager.
 It is not uncommon for players to remain in the clubhouse during the national anthem as they continue pregame preparations.